What You Need To Do To Stay Safer With COVID19

 - A Fewer (above 37.8 degrees OR above what is normal for them, if less)

-- Shortness of breath / Respiratory difficulty / Allergy-like breathing symptoms that are more dry than mucus ones
+- Shortness of breath / Respiratory difficulty / Allergy-like breathing symptoms/ Sneezing more than normal

 - Unusual Tiredness or fatigue

 - An unusual headache (as opposed to a regular migraine the client has, for example)